 So here we go.

 Thursday nights mean Street Food Thursdays at Markthalle Neun.
-This beautiful market building dates from the 1890’s, and recently re-opened as a weekly market, featuring a variety of special events.
-Street Food Thursday includes some of the market’s regular purveyors, alongside pop-ups selling items ranging from Columbian arepas to Chinese pot stickers in every variety imaginable.
+This beautiful market building dates from the 1890's, and recently re-opened as a weekly market, featuring a variety of special events.
+Street Food Thursday includes some of the market's regular purveyors, alongside pop-ups selling items ranging from Columbian arepas to Chinese pot stickers in every variety imaginable.
 The event runs from 5p-10p and it is crazy-crowded and fun.
+If you're looking for cheap places to eat in Berlin, this is it!
 Get there early so you have time to check out all of the eats before supplies run out!
-Alas, we missed out on the ribs…
+Alas, we missed out on the ribs...

-We had cidre steak, the afore-mentioned potstickers, bouletten – traditional Berlin-style meatballs (or just save yourself the trouble and call them Berlin Beef Balls like this vendor does), a tray of Italian charcuterie, and ice cream from Jones Ice Cream.
+We had cidre steak, the afore-mentioned potstickers, bouletten - one of Berlin's food specialties, traditional meatballs (or just save yourself the trouble and call them Berlin Beef Balls like this vendor does) - a tray of Italian charcuterie, and ice cream from Jones Ice Cream.